 Onboarding is one of our only chances to make a great first impression on employees.
 Training plays a large role in that experience.
 If someone’s just starting out at your company, and you don’t have an effective system that supports them in learning how to do their new job, they'll likely turn right back around and leave.
 In fact, a strong onboarding experience can boost retention by 82%.

 Without organizational learning, you’re setting yourself up to deliver a rocky onboarding experience with tons of in-person training or no training at all.
 Make your onboarding experience as strong as possible by building a Learning Organization that makes institutional knowledge easy to access and training intuitive and self-guided where possible.
-This gives your new hires the chance to learn at a time that fits their schedule or time zone and doesn’t bog down your seasoned employees with the task of leading training sessions.
+This gives your new hires the chance to carve individual learning paths.
+That is, learn at a time that fits their schedule or time zone and doesn’t bog down your seasoned employees with the task of leading training initiatives.

 Organizational learning results in a self-service experience where employees get the training they need when they need it most.
-This will ultimately result in a better, more personal training experience, which can do wonders for your company churn—companies with well-regarded training experienced 53% less employee churn than those with poor training.
+Learning theories suggest that this will ultimately result in a better, more personal training experience, which can do wonders for your company churn.
+Consider the metrics—companies with well-regarded training experienced 53% less employee churn than those with poor training.

-Your HR team worked hard to secure the talent that powers your company.
+Your Human Resources team worked hard to secure the talent that powers your company.
 As an L&D professional, you’re in a unique position to deliver an experience that keeps your talented team happy and not walking out the door.

 If your industry or business experiences a shift, organizational learning puts you in a position to quickly create training and roll it out to your entire company.